-The term $C_i(g, h^{(k-1)})$ provides an adjustment under the assumption that spatial smoothness of the errors can be modeled by a convolution of independent errors with a Gaussian kernel of bandwidth g, see e.g. [15] or [31] for details.
-The Rician bias correction can be omitted using $S{,i}$ instead of $\hat{\zeta}{,i}^{(k)}$ in all steps. λ is the main parameter of the procedure and can be determined by simulations, see [16, 15] for details.
+The term $C_i(g, h^{(k-1)})$ provides an adjustment under the assumption that spatial smoothness of the errors can be modeled by a convolution of independent errors with a Gaussian kernel of bandwidth g, see e.g., Tabelow et al. (2008) or Tabelow, Polzehl, Voss, and Spokoiny (2006) for details.
+The Rician bias correction can be omitted using $S{,i}$ instead of $\hat{\zeta}{,i}^{(k)}$ in all steps. λ is the main parameter of the procedure and can be determined by simulations, see Polzehl and Spokoiny (2006) or Tabelow et al. (2008) for details.

-5 Using the package dti
+5. Using the package dti

-This document refers to the version 0.6-0 of the dti-package which is available from CRAN http://cran.r-project.org.
-The software is under constant development, see subsection 5.8 for details on the plans for the next future.
+This document refers to the versions 0.6-0 or later of the dti package which is available from the Comprehensive R Archive Network (CRAN) at http://CRAN.R-project.org/package=dti.
+The software is under constant development, see Section 5.8 for details on the plans for the next future.
 Changes are documented in the HISTORY file of the package.

 For the analysis of diffusion weighted data, there is an overlap in functionality needed from other packages.
-In order to fully use the package dti it is therefore required to install the packages fmri for reading and writing medical imaging formats like ANALYZE, NIfTI, or DICOM as well as adimpro and rgl for visualization.
+In order to fully use the package dti it is therefore required to install the packages fmri (Tabelow and Polzehl 2009c) for reading and writing medical imaging formats like ANALYZE, NIFTI, or DICOM as well as adimpro (Tabelow and Polzehl 2009a) and rgl (Adler and Murdoch 2009) for visualization.
 These packages can also be downloaded from CRAN.

-For a typical analysis we assume the DWI data to reside in a directory, say ''datadir'', and the gradient matrix in a file, say ''gradient.txt''.
+For a typical analysis we assume the DWI data to reside in a directory, say "datadir", and the gradient matrix in a file, say "gradient.txt".
 A script for the analysis could then have the form

 '''

+R> library("dti")

-R> grad <- read.table(''gradient.txt'')
+R> grad <- read.table("gradient.txt")

-R> data <- readDWIdata(grad, ''datadir'',dataformat,ngrad)
+R> data <- readDWIdata(grad, "datadir", dataformat, ngrad)

 R> data <- sdpar(data)

 R> tensor <- dtiTensor(data)

-R> tensor <- dti.smooth(data,hmax=4)
+R> tensor <- dti.smooth(data, hmax = 4)

 R> dtind <- dtiIndices(tensor)

 '''